Uterine fibroids and hysterectomy

 Symptoms of Uterine Fibroids

 Many women with fibroids do not have any symptoms.
 When symptoms do occur, they may include:

 Women without symptoms do not need treatment, but they should be evaluated regularly by their doctors.
 Women with symptoms from their fibroids have many options for treatment, including drugs and surgery.
-Women with symptoms from their fibroids have many options for treatment, including drugs and surgery.
+Several of these treatment options impact a woman's chances of becoming pregnant.

-Fibroids usually shrink after menopause, so many women close to menopause (average age 51) choose to defer treatment.
+Fibroids usually shrink after menopause, so many women close to menopause (average age 51 to 52) choose to defer treatment.
 This, however, is a slow process and it should not be assumed that very large fibroids will shrink away quickly after menopause.